 Sure, we know that social isolation can be a bit of a drag but “social distancing” doesn’t mean you can’t have fun.
 In fact, it’s probably the best time to get closer with your loved ones and what better way to do that than by bonding over board games?
-We’ve compiled a list of some of our favorites, from the classics to current hits, that will start the party and get you learning more about your loved ones.
+We’ve compiled a list of some of our favorites for the game room, from the classics to current hits, that will start the party and get you learning more about your loved ones.
 Just remember you won’t be able to #stayhome and play board games forever.
 Sorry!

 Cards Against Humanity